Learn to make change happen, through effective, transformative engagement with others.

 Who can apply?

 We're looking for self-motivated individuals with initiative and interest in the environment, who want to explore and implement innovative solutions to sustainability challenges.
 Your existing skills will be complemented by a programme of in-depth training.
-Engage for Change lasts for 6 weeks, with opportunities to deepen your learning by mentoring our autumn cohort.
+Engage for Change lasts for 6 weeks, with opportunities to deepen your learning through ongoing mentoring and support.

-The programme is open to all current post-docs and students of the University of Cambridge.
+The programme is open to all current students and post-docs of the University of Cambridge, whatever your subject or experience.
 If selected for the programme, you will receive training and support to help you develop the skills needed to meet the challenge.

 Who's running it?

-Cambridge Hub, the centre of student social action in Cambridge, and the Environment and Energy team, who drive the sustainable environmental transformation of the University, are teaming up to deliver this six-week programme, running for the first time from 26th April.
-Contact Lily Macfadyen Tomson on email@example.com with any questions.
-There are very limited places, so register your interest for this free training programme now!
+Cambridge Hub, the centre of student social action in Cambridge, delivers the programme, with the kind support of the Environment and Energy team, who drive the sustainable environmental transformation of the University.
+This will be the third time we've delivered EfC, after highly successful and impactful Easter and Michaelmas Term cohorts, which have led to numerous ongoing projects, covering topics such as food waste, green transport, energy consumption, and education.
+Contact Lily Macfadyen Tomson on firstname.lastname@example.org with any questions.
+There are very limited places, so apply for this free training programme now!